Jsnnmsc/Fashion-visualizer/README.md

 Then use `pip install -r requirements.txt` to install package from requirements.txt file.

 > [!NOTE]
->Because the github LFS bandwidth limit, so I put the .pth files on my google-drive where you can download and put into config folder straightly.
+>Because of github LFS bandwidth limit, so I put the .pth files on my google-drive where you can download and put into config folder straightly.
 2024/5/20 [Download link](https://drive.google.com/drive/folders/1A4bHDKO4idvPCI69rpwVZwnMJ48FTD_M?usp=sharing)

 ## How to use